qdenisq/Udacity_drl_p3/Report.md

-# Udacity Deep Reinforcement Learning - Continuous Control (Project 2)
+# Udacity Deep Reinforcement Learning: Collaboration and Competition (Project 3)
 ## Report

 In this project, the goal is to teach an agent to play table tennis.